 Liliflute music is a small publisher of Latin American music, created by flutist and composer Carmen Marulanda.
 Her projects, 12 Original Colombian Pieces for Flute and Guitar, Traversuras 1&2 for Flute and Piano and the Flute duets 1&2 are an eloquent collection of studies based on Colombian and Venezuelan genres.
-The ingenuity of these works, in addition to the varied musical content, is the presentation: all the musical accompaniments are pre-recorded on CD, giving the flute student direct access to the original style of each region.
+The ingenuity of these works, in addition to the varied musical content, is the presentation: all the musical accompaniments are pre-recorded to play-along, giving the flute student direct access to the original style of each region.
 Uniting teaching and composition, this works represents one of the newest musical trends, where the dialogue between composer and tradition is partnered with educational values.

 The Flute Method by Carmen Liliana Marulanda, based on the rhythms of the musical traditions indigenous to Colombia, offers the most complete, natural and integral work for the flute that I have encountered in recent years.
 The technical and musical development of this method is gradually integrated into the learning of rhythms, melodies and phrasing typical of Colombian music, which makes their study a challenging, fun and satisfying work, all at once.
 The number of genres presented in this work is considerable, allowing the flutist to immerse himself or herself naturally in an important musical culture of the South American Continent.